xenolito/wp-tailwind-react-theme/README.md

 AWPS uses [Laravel Mix](https://laravel.com/docs/5.6/mix) for assets management.
 Check the official documentation for advanced options

 * Edit the `webpack.mix.js` in the root directory of your theme to set your localhost URL and customize your assets
+* Edit the `package.json` "config" entry to match your local host and define your ssl certs folder
+* `npm makecerts` to create the ssl certs for browsersync with LiveReload
-* `npm run watch` to start browserSync with LiveReload and proxy to your custom URL
+* `npm run dev` to start browserSync with LiveReload and proxy to your custom URL
-* `npm run dev` to quickly compile and bundle all the assets without watching
 * `npm run prod` to compile the assets for production